Enter the

 Seasons/Availability

-Konatsu citrus is available in the spring.
+Konatsu citrus is only available for a few weeks in the early to late spring.

 Current Facts